generaleagleyt/SkyLady/README.md

 ## Description is WIP - not Final

 ## Overview
-**SkyLady** is a Synthesis patcher for Skyrim Special Edition, Anniversary Edition, and VR that transforms male NPCs into females, using appearance templates from your modlist.
+**SkyLady** is a Synthesis patcher for Skyrim SE, AE and VR, that transforms male NPCs into females, using appearance templates from your load order.
 Utilizing the power of the Synthesis framework, SkyLady is lightweight, script-free, and can process a large load order in minutes, making it an efficient tool for feminizing your Skyrim world.

 ## Description
 SkyLady is a Synthesis patcher that transforms male NPCs across your load order into females, using appearance templates from existing female NPCs.
-It adjusts gender flags, assigns equivalent female voices (where possible), and forwards changes from other mods, ensuring seamless integration.
-Configuration files are automatically generated on first run for easy setup, or can be downloaded manually to adjust first.
+It adjusts gender flags, assigns equivalent female voices, and forwards changes from other mods, ensuring seamless integration.
 While designed to patch entire load orders, SkyLady offers flexible settings like single NPC patching, mod and NPC blacklists, and template preservation for consistent results across runs.

 Inspired by SkyFem, an xEdit-based patcher, SkyLady overcomes the 254-master limit with ESP splitting.
 It processes large load orders (tested with 4000+ plugins) in minutes, making it an efficient tool to feminize your Skyrim world.

+ESP splitting is a WIP feature of Synthesis.
+It will eventually be integrated into Synthesis itself.
+Currently it works but the patching process will end with an exception.
+This is intended behaviour and it means the patcher was successful.

 ## Features
-- Transforms male NPCs into females, setting gender flags, applying female voices (where compatible), and using your default body (e.g., 3BA, BHUNP, UBE) with physics like CBPC.
+- Transforms male NPCs into females, setting gender flags, applying female voices (configurable) and forwarding other mods' changes.
+NPCs will use your default body (e.g., 3BA, BHUNP, UBE).
 Compatible with OBody NG.
-- Single NPC patching lets you manually select NPCs for new appearances, ideal when you don't like certain assigned appearance, or for debugging.
+- Single NPC patching lets you manually select NPCs for new appearances.
+Ideal when you don't like how a certain NPC looks after patching, or for debugging.
 - Blacklist mods (e.g., Skyrim.esm) to exclude from template collection, prioritizing custom appearances.
 - Blacklist mods or specific NPCs to prevent patching, leaving males unchanged.
 - Add mods to "Target Mods" list to patch only selected mods.